JKU-ICG/AOS/AOS Groundstation/README.md

 </div>

 ### AOS Waypoint Planning
 A waypoint mission planning module (contributed by Patrick Sack) has also been developed.
 In contrast to the autonomous AOS module, it allows interactive waypoint planning on a map and supports planning for single drones as well as swarms - including collision inspection over flight time.
+It runs in your default webbrowser.

 - Add waypoints to the map by left click in the map.
 - To move a waypoint to a new positions, you can drag and drop the marker by a left mouse click.